A complete guide to Stephen Sondheim musicals

 Stephen Sondheim was one of the greatest American musical theatre composers and lyricists of all time.
 During his lifetime he was honoured with theatres named after him in both the West End and on Broadway — the Sondheim Theatre in London, and the Stephen Sondheim Theatre on Broadway.

 Throughout his career, Stephen Sondheim won 39 awards including numerous Olivier Awards, Tony Awards and Grammy Awards.
 Sondheim was even inducted into the American Theater Hall of Fame and has been granted the Presidential Medal of Freedom.
 In total, there are 18 Stephen Sondheim musicals spanning over five decades.
 Perhaps you'll discover a new Stephen Sondheim musical while perusing this list.

 Stephen Sondheim passed away on 26 Nov.
 2021, at the age of 91.
 Read more about Stephen Sondheim's passing here and discover more about Sondheim's incredible legacy of work he leaves behinds for generations of theatregoers to enjoy.

-Stephen Sondheim musicals
+See Stephen Sondheim musicals in London

 Saturday Night (1954)

-Set in Brooklyn, Saturday Night tells the story of middle-class bachelor friends who want a life that’s more than working downtown.
-But, as they try to get rich quick, it’s not that easy.
-Unfortunately, it wasn’t easy to stage Saturday Night either.
-Due to the lead producer’s death, it was never produced in the 1950s.
+Set in Brooklyn, Saturday Night tells the story of middle-class bachelor friends who want a life that's more than working downtown.
+But, as they try to get rich quick, it's not that easy.
+Unfortunately, it wasn't easy to stage Saturday Night either.
+Due to the lead producer's death, it was never produced in the 1950s.
 Saturday Night was produced in London in 1997 at the Bridewell Theatre, starring Tracie Bennett.
-Check out a video from the 2000 Off-Broadway premiere above.

 West Side Story (1957)

 The musical retelling of Romeo and Juliet, West Side Story follows the love story between Tony and Maria, who belong to rival gangs in New York City.
-It’s a dance-packed extravaganza with infectious melodies and catchy lyrics, with stand out songs including “I Feel Pretty”, “Somewhere” and “America”.
+It's a dance-packed extravaganza with infectious melodies and catchy lyrics, with stand out songs including "I Feel Pretty", "Somewhere" and "America".
 West Side Story made its West End premiere in 1958, and was later revived in 1974 and 1997.
-Listen to Sierra Boggess and Julian Ovenden perform the "Balcony" scene above.

 Gypsy is inspired by the memoirs of Gypsy Rose Lee, an early twentieth-century American entertainer, famed for her striptease act.
-During the musical, Rose raises her two daughters for a career in showbusiness while reflecting on her own life, set to songs including “Everything’s Coming up Roses."
+During the musical, Rose raises her two daughters for a career in showbusiness while reflecting on her own life, set to songs including "Everything's Coming up Roses."
 Gypsy's last London revival starred Imelda Staunton as Mama Rose, and won four Olivier Awards including Best Musical Revival.
-Check out Imelda Staunton performing "Rose's Turn" above.

 A Funny Thing Happened on the Way to the Forum (1962)